 WA Climate Legislation Implementation

-Following passage of important climate legislation in the 2019 session of the Washington legislature, many rulemakings are now underway to implement the intent of that legislation.
-Rulemaking for most new bills will conclude in 2020, while others will extend into 2021 or further.
-This page will be updated as new proceedings or dockets arise and as rulemakings complete.
+Following the passage of important climate legislation in the 2019 session of the Washington legislature, many rulemakings are now underway to implement the intent of that legislation.
+Rulemaking for most of these bills concluded in 2020, while others will extend into 2021 or further.
+The NW Energy Coalition was involved in many of these proceedings; feel free to reach out with any questions!

 Clean Energy Transformation Act (CETA, or implementing SB 5116)

 As our digest highlights, there are many components to CETA.
 Consequently, there will be multiple rulemakings, across multiple state agencies.
-NW Energy Coalition staff are deeply involved in the Commerce and UTC rulemakings; plan to provide expert guidance and advocacy in the Ecology rulemaking; and will observe the Department of Health and Labor & Industries (LNI) rulemakings to provide advice where needed.
 If you have any questions, contact Joni Bosh at joni@nwenergy.org.

 The Department of Commerce is leading on developing rules for consumer owned utilities, and will co-lead on specific items with other state agencies.
-More information on upcoming meetings and workshops is available on the website, as well as many documents and stakeholder comments to date.
+Any information on upcoming meetings and workshops is available on the website, as well as many documents and stakeholder comments to date.
 There is also a sign-up on the right-hand side of the linked page if you want to be kept directly informed of upcoming meetings and comment.
-We submitted comments on September 14, 2020.

-The Utilities and Transportation Commission (UTC) will lead development of rules for investor owned utilities and will co-lead some rulemakings and processes that apply to all utilities with the Department of Commerce.
-At this time, there are five particularly relevant UTC dockets associated with CETA requirements:
+The Utilities and Transportation Commission (UTC) is leading development of rules for investor owned utilities and will co-lead some rulemakings and processes that apply to all utilities with the Department of Commerce.
+At this time, here are the particularly relevant UTC dockets associated with CETA requirements; all are closed except for the Markets Workgroup:

 - U-190485 provides an overall approach and timeline for how the UTC will approach the rulemaking needs of CETA.